OctaLombardi/OctaLombardi/README.md

-- 👋 Hi, soy Octavio
+- 👋 Hi, i'm  Octavio
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Javascript and React Js
+Javascript, React Js and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn Node Js, Express or Phyton
 - 📫 How to reach me ...